About Austin Bay

 To date, Bay has co-authored five non-fiction books with James F. Dunnigan, three novels, and one pamphlet (Embrace the Suck) on language and military lingo.
 Listen to an NPR interview about this “milspeak” pamphlet and read a selection of definitions.

 Bay has written for various newspapers and magazines since the 1980s.
 In the early 1990s, he was a guest columnist with The Houston Chronicle; then, he wrote a military issues and foreign affairs column for San Antonio Express-News.
 Creator’s syndicated his weekly column in 2000.
-Focusing on international issues–especially security and defense issues–a number of newspapers and websites subscribe to his syndicated column.
-If your local newspaper does not subscribe and you wish to read the column, you may access it at StrategyPage.com.
+His weekly syndicated column focuses on international issues–especially security and defense issues.
+If your local newspaper does not subscribe and you wish to read the column, you can read it online.

 Bay is currently involved in various radio and internet programming.
-This includes a 5 to 10 minute weekly review at 6:45 a.m. for Austin KLBJ Radio’s Morning Show; “Strategy Talk,” a 25 minute podcast with James F. Dunnigan which airs twice a month at StrategyPage.com; as well as various broadcasts for Pajamas TV.
-Selections can be found in the Multimedia section and through the programs’ sites.
+This includes “Strategy Talk”, a 25 minute podcast with James F. Dunnigan which airs twice a month at StrategyPage.com; as well as various broadcasts for Pajamas TV.

 In 1999, Bay served as deputy commander of a Hurricane Mitch recovery operation in Guatemala.
 During the 1970s, Bay served four years on active duty in Germany and at Fort Hood in Texas.